JamBelg/Time-Series-Forecasting-with-R/README.md

 <img src="https://github.com/JamBelg/Time-Series-Forcasting-with-R/blob/main/pics/models_test.png?raw=true" width="633" height="414">

 </br>Once the model is chosen, we can apply it to make prediction on new data.
-This is similar to making prediction on test dataset to evaluate the model except that we will use the modeltime_forecast this time.
+This is similar to making prediction on test dataset to evaluate the model except that we need to refit our model this time using all the dataset (training+testing).
 You can change the period of forecast via the parameter h (3 months in this tutorial).

 ```
 # 3 months prediction